dgzlopes/testing-with-grafana-cloud/README.md

 - `.github/workflows/`
   - `ci.yaml` – runs on every push to main
      - spins up a local QuickPizza container
-     - runs backend tests with [run-k6-action](https://github.com/grafana/run-k6-action)
+     - runs backend tests locally with [run-k6-action](https://github.com/grafana/run-k6-action)
      - annotates test runs with branch/PR metadata
   - `release.yaml` – runs on new GitHub Releases
-     - runs backend tests (targeting a public QuickPizza instance)
+     - runs backend tests in GCk6 with [run-k6-action](https://github.com/grafana/run-k6-action) (targeting a public QuickPizza deployment)
      - annotates runs with release metadata
-      - sets the runs as baselines in Grafana Cloud k6
+     - sets the runs as baselines in GCk6

 ## How to apply the Terraform resources to your Grafana Cloud stack